History of the Grape: Teroldego

 Grown in Southold, NY, Teroldego is known for being an early ripening (on the North Fork, Teroldego is usually picked around the second week of October, before Merlot) and early release wine.
 A light/medium bodied wine and a distant cousin if Syrah, Teroldego is designed to be enjoyed now and is not a wine that benefits from bottle aging.

-After bring picked in early October of 2019, our 2019 Teroldego was fermented in open top tanks and then spent 9 months aging in French oak.
-This Teroldego is blended with 4% Petit Verdot to add body, color, and elongate the finish.
+After bring picked in early October, our Teroldego is fermented in open top tanks and then spends 9 months aging in French oak.

 An extremely food-friendly wine, Teroldego pairs beautifully with a wide range of dishes including duck, swordfish, salmon, and gamey poultry.
 For more adventurous pairings try a bottle with teriyaki salmon, apple pie, walnut goat cheese pear salad, or brisket!